adskyiproger/transmission-telegram-bot/README.md

 cd ~/docker
 docker-compose up -d
 ```
+11. Login into Jellyfin web UI and configure DNLA folders.

 ## Environemnt description

 * Jellyfin web interface is available at `http://<Pi4 hostname or ip>:8096`
 * Transmission web interface is available at `http://<Pi4 hostname or ip>:9091`